radialmonster/image_rater/README.md

    - Use the "Reject Right" button to reject the right image.

 4. **Ending the Comparison:**
-   - Click the "End Now" button to end the comparison and save progress.
+    - The "Save and Quit" button saves the progress and exits the application without copying any files.
-   - Click the "Save and Quit" button to save progress and exit the application.
+    - The "End Now" button saves the progress, copies the rated images to their respective folders, and then exits the application.

 5. **Progress:**
    - The current comparison number and total comparisons are displayed at the bottom of the window.
+You can reduce the number of comparisons by rejecting images.

 ### Folder Organization